GospelSounders/adventhymnals/content/02.christ-in-song/06.401-500/04.431-440/09.Join-Our-Songs/docs.md

 ---
+title: |
-title: 439.
-Join Our Songs
+    439. Join Our Songs - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 439.
+Join Our Songs.
+Come, let us join our cheerful songs With angels round the throne; Ten thousand thousand are their tongues, But all their joys are one; But all their joys are one.
+    keywords:  |
-    keywords: Christ in Song, Join Our Songs, Come, let us join our cheerful songs ,
+        Christ in Song, adventhymnals, advent hymnals, Join Our Songs, Come, let us join our cheerful songs .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 439. JOIN OUR SONGS
+####  Christ in Song,

 ```txt
 1.